Sparkobsecju/Ch19SpringBootUsingElasticsearchBuiltWithDocker/README.md

 }
 ```
 <br>
-you can CRUD the data in RESTful way.<br>
+you can CRUD data in RESTful way.<br>

 To see the GUI like below, make sure download tools including elasticsearch-head and postman.<br>